nicolasdejong/DevLogDashboard/README.md

 A dashboard that shows log output and service state, typically when in a development environment.

 The dashboard shows a configured list of services.
 These services can be:
- - Started by the server itself.
+ - Started by this server.
 The process output then is analyzed to determine the state.
+ - Logfile, handled like process output.
  - External connection, tested to be alive.
 Can be configured to act as watchdog.
- - Logfile.
-The contents of a logfile (which may be appended to) will be shown as output.

 See the built in [services.yaml](src/main/resources/services.yaml) file for service configuration options.

-To change the service configuration, copy the services.yaml to the directory the jar runs from (or --root dir).
-That file will be used when available instead of the internal one.
-The server will update itself when it detects any change in the configuration.
+When no services.yaml file is found, a default one (including documentation) is saved to the directory the jar runs from (unless --root is given, see below).
+The server will update itself when it detects any change in the configuration file.

 ## Why was it created
-I created this application in my spare-time while on an assignment in 2018 where a team of developers used it (and may still use it) to handle running a few dozen micro-services at development time.
-Since then I also used it on assignments in other companies.
-So it seems this functionality is helpful in multiple environments.
-Therefore I made it available on github.
+I created this application in my spare-time while on an assignment in 2018 where a team of developers used it to handle running a few dozen micro-services at development time.
+Since then I also it on multiple assignments in more companies.
+So it seems this functionality is helpful in other environments as well.
+Therefore, I made it available on github.

 ## How to run
 You can build it yourself (check out this repository and do a `mvn clean install`) or download